 - Scratch cooking techniques

 - Customer Service

 - Knife skills and safety

-- Food allergies in schools

 - Marketing of school food

-- Sanitation

 - Cooking healthy at home

 - The evolution of the lunch

 Free digital Healthy Food Service Program coming soon!
 Visit our website for updates.

 You can now take the free Healthy Teachers Program online for USDA continuing education credit!
 Sign up on our website.